joohing/terminal-ascii-game/documentation/overall-structure.md

 ### Loading sprites

+Format of .sprite files:
+First line is the header, and should contain:

+auto_rotate:bool (if true, we will create 4 different versions of this sprite with different rotations)

 Sprites can have any amount of chars in each line, as long as it's below `width`.
 If the line ends up being less than `width` then the line is padded with whitespace.